 The principal amount outstanding under the Term Loans will accrue interest at a floating per annum rate equal to (i) the greater of (a) 1-month term Chicago Mercantile Exchange ("CME") Term Secured Overnight Financing Rate ("SOFR") on the last business day of the month that immediately precedes the month in which the interest will accrue and (b) three and one-half percent (3.50%) plus (ii) five and one-quarter percent (5.25%), subject to an agreed upon floor of 8.75%.
 Beginning on July 1, 2028, which may be extended to July 1, 2029 (subject to certain conditions set forth in the Amended Loan Agreement), the Company is required to repay the Term Loans in consecutive equal monthly payments of principal, together with applicable interest, in arrears.
+Interest on the Term Loans is paid on a monthly basis.
 All unpaid principal and accrued and unpaid interest with respect to each Term Loan will be due and payable in full on March 1, 2029, which may be extended to March 1, 2030 (subject to certain conditions set forth in the Amended Loan Agreement).
+Accrued interest as of September 30, 2024 and December 31, 2023 is included in other accrued liabilities.